 Where are James Hardie offices?

-James Hardie has offices in Dublin, Eastleigh, Mission Viejo, Chicago and in 6 other locations.
+James Hardie has offices in Dublin, Chicago, Mission Viejo, Pinkenba and in 8 other locations.

 How many offices does James Hardie have?